 The advent of Grid Computing and Optical Networks has necessitated the development of interoperable procedures for requesting and establishing dynamic network (via GMPLS Control Plane) and non-network services (via Grid Middleware) between clients, applications and computational resources (e.g. CPUs, storage, etc.), all connected by the transport network.
-The development of such procedures requires the definition of a Grid-enabled User to Network interface at the G2MPLS NCP level able to support connectivity services through the transport network for Grid end-points, signalling protocols used to invoke the Grid and network services, and auto-discovery procedures to aid signalling.
+The development of such procedures requires the definition of interfaces at the G2MPLS NCP level able to support connectivity services through the multi-domain transport network for Grid end-points, signalling protocols used to invoke the Grid and network services, and auto-discovery procedures to aid signalling.
 All these procedures are required to facilitate on demand as well as in-advance Grid and network services over G2MPLS.

-The document here describes the PHOSPHORUS control plane architectures (Overlay and Integrated) with regards to G.OUNI interface.
-A high level description of the roles, activities, procedures, services supported on it is provided.
-Then, G.OUNI is introduced by describing its role to the broader Grid Network environment and how this reflected on an Open Grid Forum Standardisation Informational Draft.
-The need for a generic G.OUNI interface to serve any type of Grid Middleware and any type of Network provisioning system is reported.
+The document here describes the PHOSPHORUS control plane architectures (Overlay and Integrated) with regards to G2MPLS reference points.
+A high level description of the roles, procedures, and services supported on each of the interfaces is provided.
+Starting with the G.OUNI, a description of its role to the broader Grid Network environment and how this is reflected on an Open Grid Forum Standardisation Informational Draft is provided.
+The need for a generic G.OUNI interface to serve any type of Grid Middleware and any type of Network provisioning system is also reported.

-The aim is to provide a description of Grid and network services that should be supported over G.OUNI and reflect on the protocol extensions required to realise the G2MPLS Control Plane.
-Thus, a high level description of Grid and network services offered over G.OUNI is provided.
-During this stage, a hierarchical description of existing services is mentioned as baseline and prerequisites to comply with already standardised interfaces (e.g. [OIF-UNI1.0R2-COMM]) towards network and Grid extensions to support the PHOSPHORUS overlay and integrated approach accordingly.
-Following the structure of the OIF-UNI reports, G.OUNI service invocation configurations, signalling configuration, addressing, Grid Neighbour discovery and Grid Service Discovery is provided.
-The role of atomic and complex G.OUNI services required supporting resource reservation and coallocation accordingly are identified based on WS-Agreement specifications.
-This identifies the messages that have to be translated to G2MPLS protocols for the Control Plane to support such services.
-A first attempt of G.OUNI Policy and Security information is provided in terms of a proposed Grid AAA-AuthZ solution for policy based access control and enforcement at G.OUNI.
+The aim of this document is to provide a description of Grid and network services that should be supported over G.OUNI, G.E-NNI and G.I-NNI and report on the protocol extensions required to realise the G2MPLS Control Plane.
+A high level description of Grid and network services offered over G.OUNI, G.E-NNI and G.I-NNI is provided.
+During this stage, a hierarchical description of existing services is mentioned as baseline and prerequisites to comply with already standardised interfaces (e.g. [OIF-UNI1.0R2-COMM], [OIF-E-NNI-Sig-1.0],

-Project: Phosphorus
+Phosphorus

-Deliverable Number: D.2.7
+D.2.7

-Date of Issue: 30/09/07
+29/02/08

-EC Contract No.: 034115
+034115

-Document Code: Phosphorus-WP2-D2.7
+Phosphorus-WP2-D2.7